Movies

 Grade: A-

-A Quiet Place was such a great movie, wasn’t it?
+A Quiet Place was such a great movie, wasn't it?
 While most blockbusters are focused on big loud explosions, this film thrived in silence and created such an affecting narrative.
-The sequel from Director John Krasinski is due out now, and so far, both trailers have shown both Krasinski’s and Emily Blunt’s characters, and how they experienced contact with the monsters on the first day of the invasion.
-This time, we saw things from Krasinki’s side, and his appearance in this movie is a welcomed surprise.
-It appears that from everything we’ve seen from this film so far that we’ll be getting a healthy dose of backstory as to how this world came to be, which creates a great sense of intrigue for this film.
+The sequel from Director John Krasinski is due out now, and so far, both trailers have shown both Krasinski's and 's characters, and how they experienced contact with the monsters on the first day of the invasion.
+This time, we saw things from Krasinki's side, and his appearance in this movie is a welcomed surprise.
+It appears that from everything we've seen from this film so far that we'll be getting a healthy dose of backstory as to how this world came to be, which creates a great sense of intrigue for this film.

 The Invisible Man